Quinoa with Caramelized Butternut Squash and Roasted Brussels Sprouts is a delicious vegetarian side dish that pairs with most any meal!

 Step 2: Roast the Brussels Sprouts

-Meanwhile, spread a 9oz bag pre shredded brussels spouts onto a foil-lined baking sheet then toss with 1 Tablespoon extra virgin olive oil, garlic salt, and pepper, and then roast at 375 degrees for 15 minutes or until golden brown.
+Meanwhile, spread a 9oz bag pre shredded brussels spouts onto a foil-lined baking sheet then toss with extra virgin olive oil, garlic salt, and pepper, and then roast at 375 degrees for 15 minutes or until golden brown.

 Step 3: Caramelize the Butternut Squash

-While the sprouts are roasting, get to work caramelizing 2 cups 1/2″ butternut squash cubes.
-Here’s how you make the cubes from a whole butternut squash >>Â
+While the sprouts are roasting, get to work caramelizing 1/2″ butternut squash cubes.
+Here’s how to cube a butternut squash >>

 Step 4: Combine

-That’s all she write!
 Scoop onto plates, top with more parmesan cheese if desired, then serve.
 I hope you love this tasty little vegetarian side – enjoy!

 Quinoa with Caramelized Butternut Squash and Roasted Brussels Sprouts